Fernando Nieve: T&A San Marino

 On August 10, 2017, Nieve signed with the T&A San Marino of the Italian Baseball League.

 Tecolotes de los Dos Laredos

 On July 2, 2018, Nieve signed with the Tecolotes de los Dos Laredos of the Mexican League.
-He was released on August 13, 2018.
+He was released by the Tecolotes on August 13.

 Coaching career

 Nieve retired and became the pitching coach of the GCL Pirates for the 2019 season.

+He was named pitching coach of the Greensboro Grasshoppers for the 2023 season.

+He was named pitching coach of the Double-A affiliate Altoona Curve for the 2024 season.

+He was named pitching coach of the FCL Pirates the rookie level affiliate of the Pittsburgh Pirates for the 2025 season.